Uberspace/lab/source/guide_gitea.rst

   [service]
   DISABLE_REGISTRATION = true

 When using this, we have to finish the installation via gitea web service https://isabell.uber.space/install.
 This is exposed without any password request.
-We improve the configiguration with some modifications, e.g.:
+We improve the configuration with some modifications, e.g.:

 * Filling the database access data that we would otherwise enter in the web installation step. (``[database]`` section)
 * As security feature we lock the web installation and change the default password complexity to allow well to remember and secure passwords.
 (See `XKCD No. 936 <https://xkcd.com/936/>`_  and `Explained XKCD No. 936 <https://explainxkcd.com/wiki/index.php/936:_Password_Strength>`_ for the math behind it. 😉 ``[security]`` section)